 Before you get stuck in to decorating your cakes, its really good to practise all your basic recipes such as a simple sponge, scones, sugar cookies, bread and pastry.
 The more confident you are at whipping up a tasty pastry or delicious dessert, the better your overall creation will be.
 There is no point having something looking beautiful if its awful in the middle…that could be a philosophy of life!

-For myself, I have had the pleasure of been taught to bake since before I could remember, but my skills didn’t really develop until I did more research in different recipes and tried different techniques.
+For myself, I have had the pleasure of been taught to bake since before I could remember, but my skills didn’t really develop until I did more research in different recipes and tried different techniques, the same thing happen when I start to cook asian food.
 Don’t make the mistake in thinking the first recipe you find will do, try different ones and you will may find you like one better or end up combining two or more!

 Here is my favourite recipe for the fluffiest melt-in-the-mouth scones!
 The secret ingredient is vinegar! (you won’t taste it though).